isabella232/advertising-cloud.en/help/user-guide/planning/brandpoint/audience-verification.md

 1. Advertisers receive reports within days about the performance of their ad campaign

 [Click here](../../../user-guide/measurement/nielsen-ocr-reporting.md)to learn more about Nielsen OCR Reporting within the TubeMogul platform.
-&#42; ComScore VCE reporting &nbsp;is not available in platform but can also be tracked.
+&#42; ComScore VCE reporting  is not available in platform but can also be tracked.
 Please contact your Account Manager for details.